HP41/ansible-cups/README.md

 * `cups_etc_files_perms_owner`: Owner of files placed by this role under `cups_etc_location` - Default=`root`
 * `cups_etc_files_perms_grp`: Group membership of files placed by this role under `cups_etc_location` - Default=`lp`
 * `cups_etc_files_mode`: File mode of files placed by this role under `cups_etc_location` - Default=`0644`
-* `cups_expect_pkgs`: The expect related packages that are installed for unattended installations of different expect scripts within this role - Default=`expect, python-pexpect`
+* `cups_expect_packages`: The expect related packages that are installed for unattended installations of different expect scripts within this role - Debian-Default=`expect, python-pexpect , RedHat-Default=`expect, pexpect`
 * `cups_ppd_shared_location`: The standard shared location where PPDs can be placed and CUPS will pick them up - Default=`/opt/share/ppd`
 * `cups_ricoh_ppd_location`: The location where Ricoh PPDs from OpenPrinting are installed - Default=`/opt/OpenPrinting-Ricoh/ppds/Ricoh`